 A bill from your moving company should have every expense carefully listed and clearly explained.
-Less than reputable moving companies will often try to make extra money by adding in miscellaneous fees that were not discussed beforehand or explained on your bill.
-When reviewing your bill look for anything strange, out of place or that wasn’t discussed.
-A common example of this scam is charging a customer for a change of moving trucks that never occurred and claiming it was due to ‘narrow streets’ or something of the sort.
+However, some less-than-reputable moving companies will try to make extra money by adding in miscellaneous fees that were not discussed beforehand or explained on your bill.

 Expecting A Deposit

-A reputable moving company only bills you for their services and use of their equipment.
-Billing is also only done once you have been successfully moved to your new residence.
-A moving company that asks for a large deposit beforehand is one to be avoided as they could simply not show up on moving day and keep the deposit.
+A reputable moving company only bills you once you’ve successfully moved to your new residence.
+Avoid any moving company that asks for a large deposit beforehand, as they could simply not show up on moving day and keep the deposit.

 Company Name and History Are Questionable